-When I was in HS, the people who had the biggest impact on me were my teachers.
+I always knew I wanted to teach.
+When I was in HS, I had the opportunity to work in a math classroom and support the teacher and I loved it.
+Additionally, the people who had the biggest impact on me were my teachers.
 They pushed me really hard to succeed and, ultimately, they helped me get into the University of Michigan.
-This experience was really formative and inspired me to get into education.
-Originally I wanted to teach Math at a HS level, but that changed over time.
+These experiences were really formative and inspired me to get into education.

 I hope to also post some of my syllabi here, for any interested parties.